saasba-se/micron/README.md

 port is unavailable on your machine simply modify the `address` field of the `./examples/{example}/micron.toml` file.

-For a more involved application using `micron` see the [`ruda` project](https://github.com/adamsky/ruda).
+For an example of a more involved application using `micron` see the [`ruda` project](https://github.com/adamsky/ruda).

 Examples showing off particular aspects of the library are also provided